-EDUC 211 (2-2-0) Laboratory Experiences in Area Schools: An introduction to laboratory experiences in area elementary, middle, and secondary schools, providing facilitation opportunities for prospective education professionals to observe student-teacher interactions and to develop an understanding of learning in the school setting.
-Bi-monthly seminars and workshops, twenty (20) hours of field experience, and thirty (30) hours in the PRAXIS Lab are required.
-(Fall, Spring).
+EDUC 211 (3-2-1) Laboratory Experiences in Area Schools: An introduction to laboratory experiences in area elementary, middle, and secondary schools, providing facilitation opportunities for prospective education professionals to observe student-teacher interactions and to develop an understanding of learning in the school setting.
+Twenty (20) hours of field experience and thirty (30) hours in the Plato instructional series are required.
+Documentation of Plato Profile is required.
+Performance on Plato Pre-Test will reduce the number of required Plato Lab hours/ supplemental instruction.
+(Fall, Spring)